danikaze/ascii-ui2/test/README.md

 This tests are executed from [index.ts](./index.ts), which set [puppeteer](https://github.com/puppeteer/puppeteer) and the mocha environment up, and test against the running showcase server or the static generated one if the server is not running.

-> Note: Currently running `vr-test` against the _showcase server_ (via `npm run showcase`) will conflict some times with folder permissions, since the webpack `watch` mode is reloading every time a new screenshot is generated -specially in Windows- (but it shouldn't), so it's better to stop the server and run the tests agains the static version

 This being said, puppeteer will not run directly the client-side tests, but call a global function prepared by the showcase, which will load and execute the test.
 Explained better in this steps:

 1. Load the showcase page via puppeteer